kandashi/Custom-Token-Animations/README.md

 There are several macro commands to alter these traits but the simplest option is to use the "dotted circle" icon in the token control bar with a token selected.
 ![Toolbar](https://github.com/kandashi/Custom-Token-Animations/blob/main/cta%20demo.PNG?raw=true)

+When removed effects will slowly fade over 2 seconds.

 ## Animation Effects Breakdown
 - Name : name of the effect, must be unique to that token, an update with the same name will overwrite the previous effect
 - Image Path: path to the image to be used